-There is one image that haunts us across the millennia, fraught with emotion.
+There is an image that haunts us across the millennia, fraught with emotion.
 It is the image of a man and his son walking side-by-side across a lonely landscape of shaded valleys and barren hills.
 The son has no idea where he is going and why.
 The man, in pointed contrast, is a maelstrom of emotion.
 He knows exactly where he is going and why, but he can't make sense of it at all.

 The father is in a state of absolute cognitive dissonance, yet – though he can make no sense of it – he trusts in God and betrays to his son no sign of emotion.
 Vayelchu shenehem yachdav.
 The two of them walked together.